sinclairzx81/typebox/readme.md

 ### Custom

 Use custom module to create a custom types.
-When creating a custom type you must specify the `Kind` symbol property.
-The value of this property name of the custom type and it should be unique.Custom types are used by the Value and TypeCompiler modules only.
+When creating a custom type you must specify a `Kind` symbol property on the types schema.
+The `Kind` symbol property should match the name used to register the type.
+Custom types are used by the Value and TypeCompiler modules only.

 The custom module is an optional import.